-1.15.6 The Mission of Drakenstein Municipality
+1.15.6 The Mission

-To provide affordable, access and sustainable quality service, enhancing community participation and creating a secure climate for political, social and economic development through the commitment of a motivated and dedicated team.
+- To provide quality, affordable, accessible and sustainable quality service; - To enhance community participation; and - To promote social and economic development.

-1.15.7 The Values of Drakenstein Municipality
+1.15.7 The Values

-Whilst Drakenstein Municipality prides itself on being a City of Excellence by means of implementing the Strategic Framework as indicated in paragraph 15.5.5 above, the Municipality has also developed Values for the Organisation.
-These values ensure that the Organisation conducts its business and deliver services in a sustainable and transparent manner.
+Whilst Drakenstein Municipality prides itself on being a City of Excellence by means of implementing the Strategic Framework as indicated in paragraph 15.5.5 above, the Municipality has also developed a set of Values.
+These values ensure that the Municipality conducts its business and delivers services in a sustainable and transparent manner.
 These Values include:

-- Accountability: To ensure that all decision-makers are held accountable and that there is commitment to implementing decisions made as well as actions identified; - Transparency: The Municipality is committed to conducting its business in a way that is transparent, accurate and pro-active; - Excellence: The Municipality strives to provide services in a manner which is of the highest standards and excellence; - Accessibility: All residents and stakeholders will have access to services and information; - Integrity: All business conducted will be done so with the highest ethical standards, in honesty and fairness: - Responsiveness: All reported requests and issues will be responded to in a timeous fashion and in a professional manner; - Equity: The Municipality will ensure that all services will be distributed fairly and to all citizens within in Drakenstein Municipal area; - Teamwork: All officials working at Drakenstein Municipality acknowledge that they are part of a team with one focus in mind and that is to work together internally and with all respective stakeholders to collectively ensure that Drakenstein Municipality is, indeed, a City of Excellence; and - Caring: Nurture positive relationships and contribute to the welfare of those around us.
+- Accountability: To ensure that all decision-makers are held accountable and that there is commitment to implementing decisions made as well as actions identified; - Transparency: The Municipality is committed to conducting its business in a way that is transparent, accurate and pro-active;

+- Excellence: The Municipality strives to provide services in a manner which is of the highest standards and excellence; - Accessibility: All residents and stakeholders will have access to services and information; - Integrity: All business conducted will be done so with the highest ethical standards, in honesty and fairness; - Responsiveness: All reported requests and issues will be responded to in a timeous fashion and in a professional manner; - Equity: The Municipality will ensure that all services will be distributed fairly and to all citizens within in Drakenstein Municipal area; - Teamwork: All officials working at Drakenstein Municipality acknowledge that they are part of a team with one focus in mind and that is to work together internally and with all respective stakeholders to collectively ensure that Drakenstein Municipality is, indeed, a City of Excellence; and - Caring: Nurture positive relationships and contribute to the welfare of those around us.